← Back

 scenario_results_verified.json(3.8 KB)

-Original 6 named scenario projections (1M trajectories each).
+Six legacy fixed-TFR scenario projections (10M trajectories each).
 Contains timeline data points and threshold crossing dates (e.g. year population drops below 1B).
+The current site exposes 8 named scenarios; the three per-country additions (No Recovery, Continued Trends, Baby Boom) live in country_table.json and globe_gpu_pop.json.

 Download